vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-10-25-new-childrens-books-for-november-2016.md

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/FULL/OPAC/BIBENQ/6690716/65758600,3">Peter Bently &amp; Sernur Isik - <cite>Potion Commotion</cite></a></h3>

-When little witch Betty tries her hand at cooking, into the cauldron goes everything from strawberry jam to slices of ham!
+*"When little witch Betty tries her hand at cooking, into the cauldron goes everything from strawberry jam to slices of ham!
 Betty's potion keeps on growing and soon it's spreading all over town.
-But when a hungry dragon arrives, can Betty's brew save the day?
+But when a hungry dragon arrives, can Betty's brew save the day?"*"

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6695385?QRY=CTIBIB%3C%20IRN(67942632)&QRYTEXT=The%20storm%20whale%20in%20winter">Benji Davies - <cite>The Storm Whale in Winter</cite></a></h3>